calcvids/calcvids.github.io/pages/instructorinfo.md

 - "What was confusing" is the student's response to the first question on the reflection page about what they found confusing in the video.
 - "Clip 1 Response" is the students' response to what was occurring in video clip 1
 - "Clip 2 Response" is the students' response to what was occurring in video clip 2
+- The next 11 columns are the number of tries it took for the student to get the correct answer on that the respective post-video question

 Human subjects information